xh/hoist-react/docs/upgrade-to-typescript.md

 At this point, you should be able to continue app development with the latest Hoist React on TS and all of your application code on JS.
 But to really get the benefits of this big upgrade, you will want to start writing application code in TS as well.
-This does *not* need to happen all at once - in fact, we recommend and incremental approach so you can merge and test changes as you go, balancing the update with application/project priorities.
+This does *not* need to happen all at once - in fact, we recommend an incremental approach so you can merge and test changes as you go, balancing the update with application/project priorities.

 This process boils down to: